 Discover our cottages throughout The Langdale Valley.

 The Ennerdale valley boasts more than 10 miles of forest roads, which, with very little traffic, makes it the perfect place to explore by bike!
 If you're not staying in Ennerdale, you can park the car at Bowness Knott car park.
 From here there's a steep section of road to the lake, and then you can enjoy a 3-mile bike ride to the Irish Bridge over the River Liza, do a short loop through the forest (7.5 miles), or climb to the top of the valley (11.5 miles).

 Take a look at our stunning properties in Ennerdale.

-If you're planning to visit the Lake District on two wheels in the near future, but haven't yet booked your stay, take a look at our wonderful selection of cottages using our online search facility.
+If you're planning to visit the Lake District on two wheels in the near future, but haven't yet booked your stay, take a look at our wonderful selection of Lake District cottages, including our cottages with bike storage.